Azure Virtual Desktop (AVD) LAB

 If you want to trigger the Hosts to Stop/Deallocate once there are no active sessions, you can leverage Azure Automation account.
 There are plenty of guides like this: How to automate AVD VM shutdown based on usage and disconnected state? – Microsoft Q&A

 The specific guide creates a runbook that runs a PowerShell script that queries the hosts for active sessions.
 If a host has no active sessions, then it stops the VM.
+First create a managed identity and assign the “Desktop Virtualization On Off Contributor” Azure role at the Hosts Resource Group.
 I altered it to check all the Session Hosts in a Host Pool:

 #Please enable appropriate RBAC permissions to the system identity of this automation account.
 Otherwise, the runbook may fail